IAS 41, policies, IFRS 13 disclosures biological assets, forestry

 Biological assets

-The Group has biological assets in subsidiaries, joint operations and associated company.
-Biological assets, in the form of standing trees, are accounted in accordance with the IAS 41 Agriculture standard, which requires that the assets are measured at fair value less the costs to sell.
-Fair value is determined by using discounted cash flows from continuous operations based on sustainable forest management plans taking into account the growth potential of one cycle.
+The fair value of biological assets is determined by using discounted cash flow method.
 These discounted cash flows require estimates of growth, harvesting, sales price, costs and discount rate.
-In determining the value of biological assets, the management needs to make estimates of future price levels and trends for sales and costs, and to undertake regular surveys of the forest to establish the volumes of wood available for harvesting and their current growth rates.
+To determine the fair value of biological assets, management must estimate future price levels and trends for sales and costs and conduct regular surveys to establish the volumes of wood available for harvesting and their current growth rates.

 Nordic forest assets